November 23, 2020

-Happy New Year!
-It’s the first day of 2016, and like most people, we at The International Kitchen are brimming with resolutions and goals for the coming year.
-Last year marked some milestones for us, including the company switching hands as founder Karen Herbst decided to (semi-)retire!
+Back on the first day of 2016, we at The International Kitchen, like most people, were brimming with resolutions and goals for the coming year.
+That year marked some milestones for us, including the company switching hands as founder Karen Herbst decided to retire!
 As longtime employees, Richard and I were humbled and excited at the prospect of taking over the reigns from Karen.

-Other resolutions for me personally are to start traveling again (my first trip to Europe since my kids were born is coming up in February), and to learn how to balance my responsibilities as a part business-owner with my family life and volunteer commitments.
+Other resolutions for me personally in 2016 were to start traveling again (my first trip to Europe since my kids were born was February 2016), and to learn how to balance my responsibilities as a part business-owner with my family life and volunteer commitments.

 By Peg Kern